openwdl/wdl/SPEC.md

 ## Pair(X,Y) cross(X,Y)

-Cross takes the cross product of two WDL Object types (i.e Array[X], String, Int, Float) and turns them into a Pair object.
+Given any two Object types, the `cross` function returns the cross product of those Object types in the form of a Pair object.

 ```
 Pair[Int, String] p = (0, "z")